What Does 'Abrahamic Religions' Mean? A Comparative Overview

 FAQs

-What does 'Abrahamic religions' mean in simple terms?
+What does 'Abrahamic religions' mean?

 Why is Abraham so important to all three religions?